gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 ![workflow]({{site.cdn_baseurl}}/assets/image/android-fingerprint-android8-workflow.png)

-The related source code and android path can be found at below table.
+The related source code and android path can be found in the below table.
 Android 7.0 (NOUGAT)<br>

 File|Android Path|
 :--:|:--:|